November 11, 2021

 To improve low conversion rates: Low interview conversion rates could indicate that emails aren’t keeping a candidate’s attention or that you need to learn more about your candidate before moving them to the next phase.
 It could also mean that your processes or timing are off; if you take too long to get back to a candidate after an interview, it’s likely that they’ll lose interest or get recruited by another company.

 Look at what demographics you are targeting.
 Your open and response rates could be low because you’ve been unintentionally narrowing your talent pool.
 According to Fetcher’s data, women are still emailed almost half as much as men but they respond at the same rate.
-It seems straightforward, but if a company wants to increase the number of women in their pipeline overall, they need to start by sourcing and emailing more women rather than rely on decisions later in the pipeline.
+It seems straightforward, but if a company wants to increase the number of women in their pipeline overall, they need to start by sourcing and emailing more women rather than relying on decisions later in the pipeline.

 Optimizing and analyzing your email outreach might seem overwhelming but it doesn’t have to be.
 Fetcher’s recruiting automation platform allows you to personalize your email messaging to keep candidates engaged through the hiring process.
 With Fetcher, you can decide how many touchpoints are in your email sequences, and easily keep track of where each candidate is in the sequence.